-Use our free patterns and easy instructions to make an array of felt Christmas ornaments to give as gifts or hang on your Christmas tree.
-Featuring adorable mittens, Christmas trees, and furry friends, these Christmas ornaments are perfect for the holiday season.
-Make a felt Christmas ornament today!
+Use our free patterns and easy instructions to make felt Christmas ornaments for gifts or to hang on your Christmas tree.
+Featuring furry friends, Christmas trees, and adorable mittens, these Christmas decorations are perfect for the holiday season.

-Skip the traditional red and green, and craft this cute baby owl ornament from teal and green felt instead.
-To make, trace patterns onto white paper; cut out.
+Skip traditional red and green and craft this cute baby owl from teal and green felt instead.
+Trace patterns onto white paper; cut out.
 Gather 12-inch pieces of teal, green, white, black, and yellow felt.
-Referring to the photo, trace the owl patterns onto felt; cut out.
-Hand-stitch the features to one body piece, using matching thread and running stitches.
+Trace the owl patterns onto felt; cut out.
+Hand-stitch the face features to one body piece, using matching thread and the running stitch.
 Layer the two body pieces with wrong sides together, and insert the small owl wings between them.
 For the hanging loop, fold a 4-inch length of green ribbon and insert the ends at the top center between the body pieces.
 Using a 1/8-inch seam allowance, hand-stitch the body pieces together; catch the wings and hanging loops in the seam as you stitch.
 Leave a 1-1/2-inch opening in the bottom of the ornament.
+Turn right side out.
 Stuff the body with polyester fiberfill; stitch the opening closed.

 These cheery snowmen are ideal Christmas ornaments to make from scraps of felt.
 Cut two snowman shapes -- one for the front, one for the back -- from white felt.
 Using black embroidery floss, stitch French knots for eyes and outline stitches or straight stitches for smiles.
-Attach a scrap of orange felt with whipstitches for a carrot nose.
-Stitch the snowman front to the back with blue floss using blanket stitches; leave a small opening to stuff with polyester fiberfill, then stitch closed.
-Cut scraps of felt for fronts and backs of stocking caps; whipstitch to create stripes, blanket-stitch the two layers together, and glue in place onto the snowman.
+Whipstitch on a scrap of orange felt for a carrot nose.
+Stitch the snowman front to the back with blue floss using the blanket stitch; leave a small opening to stuff with polyester fiberfill, then stitch closed.
+Cut scraps of felt for fronts and backs of stocking caps; whipstitch other colors on to create stripes.
+Blanket-stitch the two layers together, and glue in place on the snowman.
 Glue a pom-pom onto each hat if desired, and tie a scarf made of scraps around the neck.
 Add a ribbon loop for hanging.

-Create a bunch of these pretty felt Christmas ornaments to use as present toppers in addition to tree decorations.
+Create a bunch of these pretty felt Christmas ornaments to use as present toppers or tree decorations.
 Follow the link to our patterns and simple how-to.

 Craft snow-capped pinecones from felt to add winter beauty to your Christmas tree.
 The Christmas ornaments will make an adorable gift for any loved one.